fireball0213/TSA_basic/README.md

 **3. Submission Format:**

-- Submit the entire task, including all code and scripts, along with the file and the PDF report, in a compressed archive (.zip).`README.md`
+- Submit the entire task, including all code and scripts, along with the file `README.md` and the PDF report, in a compressed archive (.zip).

-**4. Submission Deadline:** 2025-11-25 23:55
+**4. Submission Deadline:** 2025-12-02 23:55